samkennerly/MonteCarloPi/README.md

 # MonteCarloPi
-Find π by throwing a billion darts [C++]
+an absurdly simple introduction to Monte Carlo simulation:

-An absurdly simple introduction to Monte Carlo simulation: throws darts at a unit circle inscribed in a square, then assumes hit percentage is π/4.
+estimate π by throwing darts at a unit circle inscribed in a square.